Composite case · 30-day install · math shown

 Recurring Revenue Health Monitor

 Autopay churn is silent — failed cards, expired services, billing-address moves.
-14% on a $1.4M recurring base models to about $196K/yr leaking out.
+14% on the $1.4M recurring base models to about $196K/yr leaking out.

-Rubric output: Hire employee #1 — the AI Front Desk — and ship it in 30 days.
+Rubric output: Install loop #1 — the AI Front Desk — and ship it in 30 days.
 Layer in #2 on day 31.
 Re-run the intake at day 90 to score what's shifted.

 Install + the first captured call